Ayush1285/Quadcopter_Control/README.md

   * [2D trajectory tracking using PID controller](#2D-trajectory-tracking-using-PID-controller)
   * [3D trajectory tracking using PID controller](#3D-trajectory-tracking-using-PID-controller)
   * [Simulink modelling of Quadcopter](#Simulink-modelling-of-the-Quadcopter)
+  * PID on the Quadcopter model
-  * Linear Quadratic Regulator(LQR) on the Quadcopter.
+  * Linear Quadratic Regulator(LQR) on the Quadcopter
   * Comparison of PID and LQR control system on the Quadcopter.
 ## Study of Quadcopter Dynamics and 3D rotations
   Following resources were used for dynamics study: